Sitecore-Hackathon/2020-Sitecore-Triangle/README.md

 * After submission of **Hackathon Registration Form** team details would be stored in the **MASTER DB** with this Content Author/Admin can review the content and publish after validaiton to **WEB DB**
 * End user can view listing of **Hackathon's**
 * Each year **Hackathon** will provide:
-* Habhitat DI
-* Sample Features
-* Sitecore 9.1 ready

-After submission of **Hackathon Registration Form** team details would be stored in the **MASTER DB** with this Content Author/Admin can review the content and publish after validaiton
+    * Hackathon Details: Content Author can setup rich content
+    * Listing of Teams participating in Hackathon
+    * Listing of Judge details (rich text) in Hackathon

 ## Module Sitecore Hackathon Category
 personalize JSS client behaviour based on data from the sitecore server.